MajesticString/cty-summary/summary/java.md

 ### Loops

+You can use loops to run code multiple times.

 ## Object Oriented Programming

 Java is an Object Oriented language.
 This means that every file must contain a class which contains all of the logic of the program.